KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Pointers_C++.md

 ```
 Note that "assign to `nullptr`" technique will not work in this situation.
 Because a dangling pointer `ptr2` still contains address of `ptr`, which is not null.
 Therefore, it results in undefined behavior.

 Now, what is the solution (other than taking care while programming)?
-In C++, a popular technique to avoid dangling pointers is to use "smart pointers".
+In C++, a popular technique to avoid dangling pointers is to use "**smart pointers**".
 But we are not going to discuss it here, as this is an introductory article.

 ## Other usages of pointer